What is a SSAS pension?

 What is a SIPP?

 A SIPP (Self-Invested Personal Pension) is a personal pension plan.
 Unlike a SSAS, a SIPP is not tied to a company — anyone can take out a SIPP as long as they meet the eligibility criteria.
-SIPPs provide access to a wide range of investments, including shares, bonds, and commercial property.
+SIPPs provide access to a wide range of investments.

 Additional features of a SIPP